MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode.md

 * DevTools customization and settings

-  Several customization features as well as the DevTools settings are now grouped together under a single menu available from the **...** button in the **Activity Bar**.
+  Several customization features as well as the DevTools settings are now grouped together under a single menu available from the **Customize and control DevTools** (**...**) button in the **Activity Bar**.
 These features and settings appear in multiple locations in the default user interface.

   * **Dock location** allows to change the placement of DevTools in the browser window.
   * **Activity Bar location** allows to change the placement of the **Activity Bar** within DevTools.